 Not everything on the legend is necessary, so let's remove some unwanted items.

-- In the Item Properties tab, you'll find the Legend items panel. - Select the buildings entry. - Delete it from the legend by clicking the minus button:
+- 1. In the Item Properties tab, you'll find the Legend items panel. - 2.
+Select the entry with buildings (from training_data.gpkg). - 3.
+Delete it from the legend by clicking the button:

 You can also rename items.